Nima Sanandaji: Scandinavian Unexceptionalism

 In his book Scandinavian Unexceptionalism, Sanandaji promotes the idea that unique norms and free markets can explain the economic and social success of Scandinavia rather than large welfare states.
 In June 2015, the book was published by the British think tank Institute of Economic Affairs and was also released in Stockholm in co-operation with the think tank Timbro.
 The foreword is written by American libertarian author Tom Palmer.

 In the book, Sanandaji argues that particularly the left has long praised Scandinavian countries for their high levels of welfare provision and admirable societal outcomes.
-Although true that Scandinavian countries are successful, the author makes the case that this success pre-dates the welfare state.
+Although Scandinavian countries are indeed successful, the author makes the case that this success pre-dates the welfare state.
 According to Sanandaji, Scandinavians became successful by combining a culture with strong emphasis on individual responsibility with economic freedom.
-This can also explain why Scandinavian Americans, who live outside Nordic welfare states, have low levels of poverty and high levels of prosperity.
+This can also explain why Scandinavian Americans, who live outside Nordic welfare states, have low poverty levels and high levels of prosperity.

 The book has been cited in more than a hundred international publications, including The Wall Street Journal, The Daily Telegraph, ABC, Financial Post, The New York Post, Taiwanese publication Tech Finance News, Chicago Tribune and Forbes.
-The Economist also cited the findings of the book that Nordic-Americans are considerably more prosperous than their cousins in the Nordics:

-Scandinavian Unexceptionalism has been translated to Polish, titled Mit Skandynawii.
+The Economist also cited the findings of the book that Nordic-Americans are considerably more prosperous than their cousins in the Nordics:Scandinavian Unexceptionalism has been translated to Polish, titled Mit Skandynawii.
 Spanish translation has been released in South and Central America as well as Spain, with a foreword from Mauricio Rojas, associate professor of economic history at Lund University in Sweden and senior fellow at Chilean think tank FPP.
 The Spanish version, titled El poco excepcional modelo escandinavo, can be downloaded for free online.
 Parts of the book and previous versions of it have been translated to Persian, German, French and Korean.